webgme/webgme-domain-tools/src/rest/executor/Readme.md

 ### Job storage ###

 Jobs are stored in the WebGME blob.
+Job and executor slave information stored in the jobs.nedb file.